netvl/picopickle/README.md

 can be directly serialized as objects.

 To allow this kind of pattern, picopickle provides a way to define custom converters for map keys.
-When a map with keys of type `T` is serialized or deserialized, if there is an instance of type `ObjectKeyReader[T]`/`ObjectKeyWriter[T]`/`ObjectKeyReadWriter[T]` in scope, then it will be used to obtain a `String` from `T` (or vice versa) which will then be used as an object key:
+When a map with keys of type `T` is serialized or deserialized, and if there is an instance of type `ObjectKeyReader[T]`/`ObjectKeyWriter[T]`/`ObjectKeyReadWriter[T]` in scope, then it will be used to obtain a `String` from `T` (or vice versa) which will then be used as an object key:

 ```scala
 implicit val userIdObjectKeyReadWriter = ObjectKeyReadWriter(_.id, UserId)

 // below a `_.toString` conversion is implicitly used
 implicit val entityPathObjectKeyReadWriter = ObjectKeyReadWriter(EntityPath.fromString)